Understanding Root Canal Treatments

 Do root canals hurt?

 While root canal treatment may cause discomfort during anesthesia administration, it is generally less painful than the tooth infection it aims to eliminate.
-Any persistent throbbing pain should be reported to your provider promptly.
+Any persistent throbbing pain should be reported to our providers promptly.

 At Ace Dental Studio, we prioritise your comfort and oral health.
 If you suspect an infected tooth or require more information on root canal treatments, contact us for a personalised consultation.
 Remember, preventive care is key, and we are here to guide you on your journey to optimal dental well-being.